Skip to main content

 When Is Concrete Too Far Lifted by Tree Roots for Concrete Leveling?

-Above are examples of when concrete lifted by tree roots can be resolved with concrete leveling services.
+Below are two examples of when concrete lifted by tree roots can be resolved with concrete leveling services.

-Above are examples of when the tree roots have lifted the concrete too far out of place to be fixed with concrete leveling.
+Below are two examples of when the tree roots have lifted the concrete too far out of place to be fixed with concrete leveling.

 Related Resource: Potential Risks When Replacing Concrete